 That’s all you have to do to add extra protection to your PDF file.
 Here are some more considerations and tweaks you can work with though.

-- If you only set the user password, your file can be opened normally with the password.
+- If you only set the open password, your file can be opened normally with the password.
 No editing, printing or copying is restricted.

-- You can set only permissions and an owner password.
-In this case, everyone can open and view the PDF, but copying etc. is only possible with the owner password.
+- You can set only permissions and a permission password.
+In this case, everyone can open and view the PDF, but copying etc. is only possible with the permission password.